alexwatts/quondam/readme.md

 Quondam is a HA microservice that provides an interface for making things happen 'only once', for environments where 'at least once' is an implication of the technical infrastructure, for instance where queues are involved.

 It's built on top of Redis, Docker and Kubernetes.
-The REST protocol is serviced by a Spring Boot microservice using Spring MVC.
+The REST protocol is serviced by a Spring Boot microservice.

 The performance and resiliency tests are based on Gatling.
 Quondam is fast and highly available.